 The next time you travel, challenge yourself to pack a single carry-on only and let me know what you think.
 I hope you join me on this minimalist journey! #carryonlife #sustainabletravel

-If you liked this post, please pin it to Pinterest!
+If you liked our packing for a long trip in a small carry on post, please pin it to Pinterest!
+Thanks for your support.

 Sign-up for our monthly newsletter for updates and more.
 We promise we won't spam you!
 Feel free to unsubscribe anytime.